 You’ll love these delicious low-carb meatballs in a tasty smoked paprika sauce.
 They’ll be on your table in just 30 minutes.

 Low-carb meatballs are a family favorite dinner here at my house.
-Usually, I serve them in a tomato sauce and sometimes covered in mozzarella cheese.
+Usually, I serve them as Poached Meatballs In A Tomato Sauce and more recently I cover the juiciest Italian meatballs in mozzarella cheese.
 Yum.
 But…even a family favorite can get a little old.

 Does that ever happen to you?
 You keep serving up the same meal week after week and suddenly it’s not as big a family favorite as it used to be?